erickertz/TCM-Filmfestival-Live-Gallery/README.md

 NOTES
 =============================
 This plugin was pretty much written overnight.
-It works well for the exact instance it was created for, filmfestival.tcm.com, btu leave a lot to be desired for usability.
+It works well for the exact instance it was created for, filmfestival.tcm.com, but leaves a lot to be desired for usability.
 A few ideas:

 1. Create a settings page that you can specify the meta data structure and cron settings.
 2. Extend plugin so processed images can be added to any post type.